 Some of them only require short responses, or lists of words, so there is not a big focus on sentence structure or punctuation, but simply on encouraging the child to write.
 But some encourage longer writing with more creative, story like, responses which give kids the opportunity to practice grammar and really develop their writing skills.

-There is even a fun acrostic poem prompt!
+There is a super fun acrostic poem prompt included in this Halloween writing set.

 In case you need a reminder about what an acrostic poem is – it’s a poem where one letter in each line of the poem spells out a word of phrase.
 The most common and simple type acrostic poem is where the first letters of each line spell out a word or phrase, and that’s the kind we’ve used for this Halloween acrostic poem prompt